OpenLiberty/ci.gradle/docs/installFeature.md

 This goal is not supported if the Liberty runtime is installed from the Open Liberty runtime package.
 You will get a missing file error since the `bin/installUtiltiy` command is removed from the Open Liberty runtime package.
 The Open Liberty runtime is always bundled with all applicable features and there isn't any need to install any additional feature.

 ### dependsOn
 `installFeature` depends on `installLiberty`.
-If no specific features were requested, `installFeature` would depend on `libertyCreate` to evaluate the set of features in the server configuration file.
+If no specific features are requested, `installFeature` depends on `libertyCreate` to evaluate the set of features in the server configuration file.

 ### Properties